- Wearing a Mask

 - Masking for source control protects others around you by catching your own droplets.

-- Ensure the mask covers both the nose, mouth and chin.
+- Ensure the mask securely covers both the nose, mouth and chin.

-We strongly recommend that individuals continue to seek guidance on masks and face coverings from the Ottawa Public Health website in order to receive the most up to date information.
+We strongly recommend that individuals continue to seek guidance on masks and face coverings from the Government of Canada website in order to receive the most up-to-date information.

 Cloth masks or face coverings should be changed and cleaned if they become damp or soiled.
 You can wash your cloth mask by: